Lanceqt/only-bun/README.md

 * A bit of a cop-out, but I really wanna use Signals, and implementing it myself—with all the footguns—was not it for me right now.
 So we have one dependency so far: Alien-Signals.
 If we are gonna use dependencies, they should be like Alien-Signals: low-level stuff with no dependencies, in their own package.

+* Naming: Prefer snake_case over camelCase.
+I'm not dyslexic, but many people are, and we should strive for conventions that work better for them; snake_case tends to be easier to parse.

 ## Current limitations I've run into

 * If you make your own template literal, you can get syntax highlighting but no autocomplete—you gotta opt in to JSX or TSX for a nice templating feature, but that's out of scope.